thisischuck/global2023/README.md

 * __Boots__: increase speed;
 * __Teeth__: increase damage;

 ## Input

 * __Left Arrow__ and __Right Arrow__: rotate left or right
 * __Left joystik__: rotate accordingly
 * __X or A__: Interact

+## Sound

+The sound will have to be modular, in order to be triggered layered, in key situations:
+* Round start;
+* Round end;
+* Tension moments;
+* etc.

+Wave after wave, the main song loop will get layered instruments played on top of each other, adding tension and rythm to the game.